-Double-action or single-action refers to how the gun mechanism behaves when a trigger is pulled.
+Double-action or single-action refers to how the revolver works when a trigger is pulled.
 The trigger does both the cocking and firing of the gun for the double action.
 The current report shows that most guns are single-action.
 On the other hand, only a few handguns and revolvers like Colt Python or Colt King Cobra fit both double-action and single-action allowing the shooter to choose the operating mode.

 Double-action pistols are available in different pistol types.
 The double-action revolvers and semi-automatics differ in the triggers since they become more apparent when dealing with subsequent shots.

 A trigger pulled by the double-action revolver cocks the hammer and releases it in a one-time pull.
 If the double action is applied together with the revolver, the released trigger will have a similar pull length and weight on each shot.